 “Visual and clever representation, an innovative way to communicate and resonate with people.”

-After successfully previewing the performance at Space Six in Newcastle, Ferryhill Business and Enterprise College, and in the European Parliament in Brussels in 2015 – We were delighted to secure additional funding from Arts Council England, Big lottery Awards for All programme and County Durham Community Foundation and with mentoring support from Ed Cole of more established northern theatre company, Middle Child we fine-tuned and toured the performance across the North East in October 2016.
+After successfully previewing the performance at Space Six in Newcastle, Ferryhill Business Enterprise College and in the European Parliament in Brussels in 2015 – We were delighted to secure additional funding from Arts Council England, Big Lottery Awards for All programme and County Durham Community Foundation and with mentoring support from Ed Cole of more established northern theatre company, Middle Child we fine-tuned and toured the performance across the North East in October 2016.

-We reached audiences 600 + in a number of venues including Bishop Auckland’s and Stanley’s Town Hall, The Witham in Barnard castle and a two night sell out in Alphabetti Theatre in Newcastle.
+We reached audiences 600 + in a number of venues including Bishop Auckland and Stanley Town Hall, The Witham in Barnard castle and a two night sell out in Alphabetti Theatre in Newcastle.

-We also successfully trialled the performance – together with a drama-based workshop – as a training tool for health professionals and housing officers, working with closely with Gentoo in Sunderland.
+We also successfully trialed the performance – together with a drama-based workshop – as an education and training tool for health professionals and housing officers, working with closely with Gentoo in Sunderland.